Home › Blog › Top 18 Customer Engagement Metrics You Should Track & Measure in 2025

 Customer Journey Stage: Consideration / Retention

 What It Is: The Customer Engagement Score is a single number that shows how active and happy your customers are with your product or service.
 The higher the score, the more engaged the customer is.
+How to Calculate: To calculate CES, look at:

-• How often do they use your product?
+• How frequently they use your product.

-Why It Matters: The score is useful because it helps you understand how engaged or invested your customers are.
+You add all of these together, with some factors being more important than others depending on what’s most relevant for your business.
+That gives you a final score.
+Use ProProfs’ Customer Engagement Score Calculator to measure how actively your users interact with your brand.
+CTA- Calculate Your Engagement Score Why It Matters: The score is useful because it helps you understand how engaged or invested your customers are.
 It can tell you which customers are at risk of leaving or which ones are really happy and ready for more.
 Plus, it shows you how well your marketing and support are working.
+How to Improve It:

-• Make it easy for customers to use your product regularly.
+• Make it easy for customers to use your product regularly:

-• Provide value that encourages deeper use of your service.
+• Provide value that encourages deeper use of your service:

-• Engage with your customers through personalized messaging, emails, or offers.
+• Engage with your customers through personalized messaging, emails, or offers:

 Customer Journey Stage: Awareness

-• Use SEO to improve organic visibility.
+• Use SEO to improve organic visibility:

-• Promote content through email and social media.
+• Promote content through email and social media:

-• Experiment with different headlines and thumbnails.
+• Experiment with different headlines and thumbnails:

-3. Bounce Rate
+3. Engaged Session Rate

 Customer Journey Stage: Awareness

-• Ensure your page loads quickly.
+• Ensure your page loads quickly:

-• Improve content relevance and readability.
+• Improve content relevance and readability:

-• Add clear CTAs to encourage further navigation.
+• Add clear CTAs to encourage further navigation:

-4. Average Time on Page
+4. Average Engagement Time per Session

 Customer Journey Stage: Consideration

-• Add engaging elements like videos, infographics, and interactive content.
+• Add engaging elements like videos, infographics, and interactive content:

-• Use compelling introductions to keep readers interested.
+• Use compelling introductions to keep readers interested:

-• Improve readability & skimmability with shorter paragraphs and bullet points.
+• Improve readability & skimmability with shorter paragraphs and bullet points:

 5. Video Completion Rate